When and How to Start a Running Program

 Whatever your running goal is, here are tips on how to get started and what you should know.

 You’ve finally committed to running a 10K this year.
 Or maybe you’re just aiming to run twice a week for now.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Plan on working out three to four days (not consecutive) per week.
-When 10 minutes of running has been achieved, walking stages are no longer necessary (other than a warm-up and cool-down).
-Increase the running distance by several minutes each week, until the desired goal is achieved.
+Plan on working out three to four days per week, but not consecutively.
+When 10 minutes of running has been achieved and your walking stages are no longer needed, increase the running distance by several minutes each week.
+Do this until you reach your desired goal or distance.

 Before training for a marathon you should be running for about one year.
 Most programs build from a base of 20 to 25 miles per week.
 This type of foundation lowers your risk of injury.